MySQL PDO Database Class

 selectRow

-Retrieves data from a specified table using PDO and returns a single row as an array.
+Retrieves data from a specified table with the possible joins using PDO and returns a single row as an array.

 Retrieves data the same way $db->select does except only one row is returned.
 The syntax is nearly identical.
 If more than more row would be returned, using this method, only the first row would be returned.